Are you ready to make a positive impact on your school’s community?

 Funding Available

 Grants of up to £2,000 are available for any Local Education Authority School or Academy Trust in Greater Manchester (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford, and Wigan).
-We expect to support projects that will be completed within 12 months of receiving funding.
+We expect to support projects that will be completed within 12 months of receiving funding with resources and learnings maintained beyond the project timeframe.
 Interventions must take place over multiple sessions in the school year (one-off events will not be funded), deliver long-lasting change, and generate wider social benefits for the community.

 Before you apply please read through our guidance notes and FAQs.
 They contain all the essential information on eligibility and what successful applicants need to do.